Table of Contents

 In this chapter, "Xero for Dummies" author Heather Smith advises on KPIs and inventory ratio calculations to measure and track business performance.

-Advisors and business owners can adopt a number of universally accepted ratios and key performance indicators (KPIs) to help them monitor business.
-Extracting, analysing, monitoring and reacting to relevant inventory ratios can help the business improve its performance, cash flow and profitability.
+Advisors and business owners can adopt several universally accepted ratios and key performance indicators (KPIs) to help them monitor business.
+Extracting, analyzing, monitoring and reacting to relevant inventory ratios can help the business improve its performance, cash flow and profitability.

 Ratios and KPIs can be compared to external industry standards, where available; however, finding suitable comparisons can frequently be difficult.
 Many small- to medium-size businesses will need to rely on defining their own ratio and KPIs goals, and using these to monitor ongoing performance.
-Further to this, they will benefit from categorising inventory, and analysing group performance.
+Further to this, they will benefit from categorizing inventory and analyzing group performance.
 For example, a shop that has both fast-moving (such as fresh food) and slow-moving goods (such as notepads) will have a richer understanding of their inventory performance if they define and analyse inventory by their performance within their category.

 Here I explore five inventory ratios and KPIs, explaining what they are, how to calculate them, what they indicate, and how they can assist in managing the businesses inventory.

-Analysing inventory churn helps a business to plan at all levels of their income statement.
+Analyzing inventory churn helps a business to plan at all levels of its income statement.
 It allows one to better forecast the cash likely to be required to reinvest in inventory in the coming months based on past performance.